CAEP Accreditation

 Council for the Accreditation of Educator Preparation (CAEP)

 It is important that programs leading to degrees and Teacher Education in grades PK-12 meet state and national standards of quality in academic learning and performance.
-To meet this goal, all Teacher Education programs at Case Western Reserve University are approved by the Ohio Department of Education and the Ohio Department of Higher Education.
+To meet this goal, all Teacher Education programs at Case Western Reserve University are approved by the Ohio Department of Education & Workforce and the Ohio Department of Higher Education.
 Additionally, all Teacher Education programs at CWRU are nationally accredited by CAEP and the teacher education programs offered through the Music Department are accredited by the National Association of Schools of Music (NASM).

 As required by Ohio law, national accreditation occurs every seven years.
 CWRU currently holds the status of full accreditation, through June 30, 2029.